-We now want to show that if the number of errors as a fraction of $N^\prime$ (the total number of classical symbols transmitted over the adversarial channel) is bounded by a particular constant $\delta > 0$, we are then sure that the simulation succeeds.
+We now show that if the number of errors as a fraction of $N^\prime$, which is the total number of classical symbols transmitted over the adversarial channel, is bounded by a particular constant $\delta > 0$, then we are guaranteed that the simulation succeeds.
 We do this in two steps: we first give a bound on the fraction of bad rounds as a function of the error rate, and then use it to show that below a certain error rate, the simulation succeeds.

-The bound on the fraction of bad rounds as a function of the error rate we use follows as a corollary from the more general result in Lemma \ref{lem:optcor}, which we prove in the next section when studying the way to tolerate the highest possible error rates.
-The result we use here is the following: if the error rate is bounded by $\delta$ (so there are at most $\delta N^\prime$ errors) and the tree code distance of both Alice and Bob's tree code is at least $\alpha = 1- \epsilon_\alpha$, then the number of bad round $N_b$ is bounded by $N_b \leq 2 \delta N^\prime + \epsilon_\alpha N^\prime = (2 \delta + \epsilon_\alpha) N^\prime$.
-Note that since we use a standard tree code without an erasure symbol, we could also obtain results with a weaker dependence on $\epsilon_\alpha$ to improve on the (binary) communication rates.
+The bound on the fraction of bad rounds as a function of the error rate we use follows from the more general result in \cref{lem:optcor}, which we prove in the next section when studying a protocol designed to tolerate the highest possible error rate.
+The implication we use here is the following: if the error rate is bounded by $\delta$ (so there are at most $\delta N^\prime$ errors) and the tree code distance of both Alice and Bob's tree code is at least $\alpha$, then the number of bad rounds $N_\rb$ is bounded as $N_\rb \leq (2 \delta + \epsilon_\alpha) N^\prime$, where~$\epsilon_\alpha = 1 - \alpha$.